icrawearable/icrawearable.github.io/index.md

 - Human-Robot Interaction: How can human-robot interaction be enhanced to improve patient comfort and trust in healthcare settings?
 - Applications: How can AI and machine learning be leveraged in robotics for predictive healthcare and early diagnosis?
 - Ethics, Privacy, and Safety: How can ethical considerations, patient privacy, and safety be prioritized in the development and implementation of wearable intelligence and healthcare robotics?
-- Future Prospects and Challenges: What does the future hold for the use of autonomous robots in surgical procedures and patient care, and what are the associated challenges?
+- Future Prospects and Challenges: What does the future hold for the use of wearable intelligence and robots in healthcare, and what are the associated challenges?

 &nbsp;